Proof

 </div>

-If you are not familiar with writing mathematics in $\LaTeX$, I highly recommend reading and bookmarking this Wikibooks reference and using it to typeset problem sets or exercises to practice.
+If you are not familiar with writing mathematics in LaTeX\LaTeX, I highly recommend reading and bookmarking this Wikibooks reference and using it to typeset problem sets or exercises to practice.
 Another great reference is this “short” guide by the AMS.
-To learn more about $\LaTeX$ itself, D.R.Wilkins’ Primer is a decent place to start.
+To learn more about LaTeX\LaTeX itself, D.R.Wilkins’ Primer is a decent place to start.